wsb1994/Cola/README.md

 1. Run the install script ./install.sh in your git directory as the super user.
 2. Run either ./Concurrent_Cola.sh or ./Sequential_Cola.sh
+3. Concurrent will finish quickly, but if you have poor system specs and a lower number of threads, youll find extreme diminishing returns with large numbers of download locations.
+Sequential will work just fine in that case.